rinku191/MySQL-SQL-Injection-Cheatsheet/README.md

 Ex: SELECT host, user FROM mysql.user WHERE Super_priv = 'Y'; <br>

 # Database contents <br>
-1. Selecting all the tables in MySQL along with DB <br>
+1. Selecting all the tables along with DB <br>
 Ex: SELECT * FROM information_schema.tables; <br>

-2. electing all the columns in perticular table <br>
+2. Selecting all the columns in perticular table <br>
 Ex: SELECT * FROM information_schema.columns WHERE table_name = 'TABLE_NAME'; <br>
 # Order by <br>
 1. The ORDER BY keyword is used to sort the result-set in ascending or descending order.
 But these keywords are used to identify no of columns present in table. <br>
-Ex: SELECT * FROM Customers ORDER by 7; /* if columns are less than 7 in the table. query gives SQL error.
-Check on less than 7 values until error resolved.  */ <br>
+Ex: SELECT * FROM Customers ORDER by 7; /* if columns are less than 7 in the table query gives SQL error.
+Check less than 7 values until error resolved.  */ <br>

 # Time Delay <br>
 Ex 1: SELECT sleep(10)  /* Sleep for 10 sec */ <br>